Home » Snacks » Saltines From Scratch

 Make the dough

-This requires melting butter in with water and oil, mixing the dry ingredients, and then mixing them all together.
+This requires mixing melted butter with the water and oil, mixing the dry ingredients, and then mixing them all together.
 You can do this with a hand mixer or a wooden spoon.

 Chill the dough

-By chilling the dough, it will make it much easier to work with and roll out.
+Chilling the dough will make it much easier to work with and roll out.
+You’ll want to chill it for at least 6-8 hrs.
 I usually like to prep the dough the night before I plan to make them so that the dough is ready to go the next day.

 Just like with homemade pasta, start thick and work your way thin, slowly as to not tear the dough.
 Then, back onto your floured surface and I even gave it another roll with the pin before cutting them with the pasta wheel cutter.